michaelchoie/Interactive-Lab-Hub/Lab 2/README.md

 You are permitted (but not required) to work in groups and share a turn in; you are expected to make equal contribution on any group work you do, and N people's group project should look like N times the work of a single person's lab.
 What each person did should be explicitly documented.
 Make sure the page for the group turn in is linked to your Interactive Lab Hub page.

+> I had gotten feedback from multiple people in the class, including Brian Mulyadi, Calvin Tirrell, Jason Kwon, and Lineker Ono.
+They were all receptive to my Pi Clock idea; a few of them suggested I could make the picture component a GIF, while others had suggested that I expand the weeks-remaining countdown to correspond to other events such as midterms / finals week and an accompanying message / picture.

+> Albeit I came up with numerous interesting ideas to include for my Pi Clock (as seen in the sketches above), I deemed that sometimes simpler is better.
+The background picture idea was interesting, but ultimately, I found that the pictures made the text difficult to read (as in, it distracted from the main use case of the clock).
+I had kept my existing user experience (which can be seen in my first sketch and demo video).